Cloudddy/Cloud2/index.md

 ### Other Projects

 I have not been just coding DarkBot, I also have another project.
 Chloebot.
 Sometimes, if someone requests, I will make a custom bot for them.
 For now, it is private.
+Want to go to the main site?
+[Click Here](https://darkkdeveloper.github.io)

 ### Invite Link